mutaimwiti/rbactl/DOCUMENTATION.md

       // authorization was successful - invoke the next middleware return next();
     } catch (e) {
-      // three exceptions can be thrown by the authorize function:
+      // exceptions thrown by the authorize function include: missing policy,
-      // missing policy, missing policy action or unexpected nested promise callback return res.status(500).json({
+      // missing policy action, or a callback resolving to a non-boolean value return res.status(500).json({
         message: 'Sorry :( Something bad happened.',
       });